Skip to content

 end

-By anticipating failure points with pcall and relying on Scopes for memory safety, localised errors can never cascade into game-breaking memory leaks or permanently frozen interfaces.
+By anticipating failure points with pcall and relying on Scopes for memory safety, localized errors can't cascade into memory leaks or frozen interfaces.